kirbydesign/designsystem/.github/CONTRIBUTING.md

 - Determine if it is safe to delete a branch
 - Organize branches

-To achieve this, we have decided that a branch must contain three items:
+To achieve this - it has been decided that a branch must contain the following three items:
 <dl>
 <dt>Issue type</dt>
 <dd>